nzifvi/JRA/README.md

 The SpatialMap neuron population is assigned with the task of representing the environment, about the robot, in a temporally dynamic manner.
 The level of inhibitory current, $I_{\text{inh}}$, within a SpatialMap neuron encodes the presence or absence of an object.
 For example, higher levels of inhibitory current indicate the presence of an object in the (x, y) coordinate.
 A constant decay is applied to the inhibitory current of a neuron: decreasing the accumulated value per step of the model.
 This results in injections to the model, in the absence of persistence, decaying over time: achieving temporally dynamic behaviour.

+Each Spatial Map neuron has 8 synaptic connections: 4 orthogonal and 4 diagonal.
+The orthogonal synaptic connections have a dendritic delay of 4 whilst the diagonal dendritic synaptic connections have a delay of 7.
+ALl synaptic connections are bi-directional.

 $$V(t+1) = \frac{-(V(t) - V_{\text{rest}}) + I_{\text{syn}} - I_{\text{inh}}}{\tau_M}\ \Delta t$$

 ## MemoryMap Neuron Population